nasa/cumulus-dashboard/README.md

   $ npm run start-localstack
   $ npm run stop-localstack
 ```
-After these containers are running, you can start a cumulus API locally in a terminal window `npm run serve-api`, the dashboard in another window. `[APIROOT=http://localhost:5001] npm run serve` and finally cypress in a third window. `npm run cypress`.
+After these containers are running, you can start a cumulus API locally in a terminal window `npm run serve-api`, the dashboard in another window. `[SHOW_DISTRIBUTION_API_METRICS=true ESROOT=http://example.com APIROOT=http://localhost:5001] npm run serve` and finally cypress in a third window. `npm run cypress`.

 Once the docker app is running, If you would like to see sample data you can seed the database.
 This will load the same sample data into the application that is used during cypress testing.
 ```bash